parkie0517/K-Radar/docs/detection.md

 import nms
 nms
 ```
-the location of the `nms` module will be printed
+The location of the `nms` module will be printed.
+Go to the location of the nms module.
+There you can find the files that you need to edit.

 ```
 Add line 11: 'from .nms import rboxes' for __init__.py of nms module.